Education in Faith

 Catechism of the Catholic church #2672.

-Prayer is fundamentally about the presence of God with us and within our lives, in all that we do.
+Prayer is fundamentally about the presence of God with us and within our lives, in all that we do to build relationship.

 At St Joseph’s Catholic Primary School we offer many opportunities and occasions to enhance our prayer life.